5 Excellent Game Marketing Campaigns from 2022 (Including 2 In-Game Marketing Examples)

 Figure 2: Elden Ring.
 Source: PlayStation

-Result of the collaboration between Japanese RPG-maker FromSoftware and the Game Of Thrones author George R. R. Martin, Elden Ring is a popular game of the year.
-It is a dark fantasy role-playing game launched in February 2022.
+The result of a blockbuster collaboration between Japanese RPG-maker FromSoftware and the Game Of Thrones author George R. R. Martin, Elden Ring is a dark fantasy role-playing game launched in February 2022.

 Initially, the developers only released a single announcement trailer, that too without any actual gameplay.
-This is an unconventional practice, as most gaming houses release at least two trailers.
+This is an unconventional practice, as most gaming houses release at least two trailers: one cinematic, one gameplay.
 The subsequent trailers followed but after a long gap.
 The delay, however, instilled anticipation in the audience, resulting in Elden Ring winning the Most Anticipated Game title at the 2020 Game Awards.

 Elden Ring’s creator, FromSoftware, is known for having a knack for telling deep stories.
 They used their effective storytelling technique to build intrigue at the launch of every trailer.
 Each trailer expanded upon events in the final game and even gave out significant spoilers, but with no proper context — an excellent tactic!